Children and Families

 The goal of Wellshire Church’s Children and Family Ministry is to foster and support a community of families to raise their children in faith and service to our Lord Jesus.
 We offer a variety of programs including: childcare, Sunday school, Parents’ Day Out, “Club 45” (a fellowship experience for kids in 4th and 5th grade), and Children’s Choir.
 The families of Wellshire are cared through parent fellowship groups who gather for study, support, and service.
-Contact Kendal Mullins at email@example.com for more information.
+Contact Allison McQueen at firstname.lastname@example.org with any questions or for more information.

 The Wellshire Care Center allows the congregation to enjoy the joy of life and struggle through the sorrows of life together.
 Through phone calls, cards, prayers, and visits, the Care Team serves the needs of the Wellshire community by making a big church smaller.